ericabxy/srd20/docs/_character_backgrounds/Fairy.md

 Fairy characters possess the following racial traits.

-* --4 Strength, +4 Dexterity.
+* --4 Strength, +2 Dexterity, +2 Intelligence.
-* Fey type:
 * Small size: +1 bonus to Armor Class, +1 bonus on attack rolls, +4 bonus on Hide checks, --4 penalty on grapple checks, lifting and carrying limits 3/4 those of Medium characters.
+* +2 racial bonus on Move Silently checks.
-* Speed: A fairy’s base land speed is 20 feet.
+* Fairy base land speed is 20 feet.
-* Low-light vision.
-* Weapon Proficiency: Fairies are automatically proficient with the short sword and the composite longbow.
-* Skills: Fairies have a +2 racial bonus on Listen, Search, and Spot checks.
+* +2 racial bonus on Spellcraft checks.
 * Spell-like abilities: 1/day---*detect magic, ghost sound, dancing lights*.
 Caster level 1st; save DC 10 + Cha modifier + spell level.
+* Low-light vision.
+Fairies can see twice as far as humans in starlight, moonlight, torchlight, and similar conditions of poor illumination.
+They retain the ability to distinguish color and detail under these conditions.
+* Automatic Languages: Common and Sylvan.
+* Bonus Languages: Any.

 References
 ----------